learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

     </tr>
   </tbody>
 </table>
-<p>5 rows × 21 columns</p>
 </div>

-Note how you end up with 21 columns now!
+Note how you end up with 19 columns now!

 ## Summary